 Believe it or not, both of my children stayed up until midnight last night to ring in the new year, albeit by accident.
 We had planned to “celebrate” early like most parents of young children, but for some reason, everything just ran a little behind.
 We ate dinner later than we planned, which moved back our movie start time.
 Before we knew it, we had unknowingly blown right through 9:00 and 10:00 pm.
 My husband quickly gave the kids a bath in order to have our celebration at 11:00, but then we realized what the heck.
 If they can make it to midnight, more power to them.
 And they did.

-So as we watched the ball drop, the sparkling apple juice was flowing.
+So as we watched the ball drop and Lady Gaga start the new year looking just as idiotic as she did in the past year, the sparkling apple juice was flowing.
 We all wished each other a happy 2012…all of us except for Michael.
 These were Michael’s very first words of the new year, in order: 1.
 “Ew, they’re kissing.”
-2. “Sis, you’re in my way” (accompanied by a push) 3.
+2. “Sis, you’re in my way.” (accompanied by a push) 3.
 Sticking out his tongue and spitting at us.

 Well, I thought.
 It looks as though 2012 is going to be pretty much the same as 2011.

 On second thought, however, that really would not be such a bad thing.
 By most accounts, 2011 was a kind year to me.
 There were definitely some horrible moments throughout the year, most notably the passing of Kurt’s grandfather and our friends’ little boy Chase, as well as the horrible tornadoes that struck the area, including the homes of both my in-laws and my great-aunt and great-uncle.
 Thankfully, the twister’s damage resulted in fixable things, so I count that as a blessing.